sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Getting_Started/Plugging_Studio_into_an_existing_Eclipse_configuration.md

 This page describes how to install Aptana Studio into an existing Eclipse configuration.

-Currently, only Aptana Studio can be installed as a plugin into Eclipse.
-Appcelerator and Titanium Studio must be used as a standalone application.
+{{% alert title="⚠️ Warning" color="primary" %}}Currently, only Aptana Studio can be installed as a plugin into Eclipse.
+Appcelerator and Titanium Studio must be used as a standalone application.{{% /alert %}}

 ## Introduction